 Good behaviour is central to all we do at Penwortham Primary School.
 High standards of behaviour are expected and promoted at all times in lessons and throughout every aspect of the school's life.
 All members of staff will set high standards and learners will be given clear guidance on what is expected of them.
-The reward and consequence procedures will be used to underpin and reinforce good behaviour.
+The reward and consequence procedures will be used to underpin and reinforce good behaviour and to deter, protect and improve behaviour that is not good.
 We will work in partnership with parents to ensure that the school's values become central to the lives of learners.
 We intend our pupils to be happy, safe and secure - to acquire the skills and knowledge which will enable them to develop as individuals to be the best that they can be.
 We strive to develop strong values to enable them to be emotionally literate; concerned and committed to their own development, yet aware of their responsibilities to others.